Track mileage automatically

 According to IRS mileage reimbursement rules, you can only claim mileage for the business use of your vehicle.
 Let's go through a quick example of figuring out business use:

-You've driven a total of 300 miles so far in 2024.
+You've driven a total of 300 miles in 2024.
 You have ten personal trips that total 200 miles and three business trips that amount to 100 business miles.
 Calculating your total mileage reimbursement based on the IRS mileage reimbursement rate is simple: multiply the business mileage you’ve driven by the current IRS mileage rate.

 100 business miles x 67 cents = $67 in mileage reimbursement.